- Location: Louisiana

 How do I complete the registration process if I've purchased an imported vehicle?

-In Louisiana, drivers who are registering an imported vehicle follow the same process as any other driver.
-However, it's important to make sure that your vehicle has the correct vehicle identification number (VIN).
+In Louisiana, drivers who are registering an imported vehicle must follow the same process as any other driver.
+However, it's important to make sure your vehicle has the correct vehicle identification number (VIN).
 Some imports have typographical errors in the number.
 If there is an error in the number, you'll need to contact the vehicle's manufacturer to have it corrected before completing the registration process.